 [Section 58 amended by No. 30 of 1995 s.
 76(4).]

-59. Disqualification of safety and health representative
+59. Disqualification of representatives

 (1) A person specified in subsection (2) may refer to the Tribunal the question of whether a safety and health representative should be disqualified on the ground that the representative —